-- (e) Evaluating the sufficiency and appropriateness of evidence. - 52.
-"Reasonable assurance" is less than absolute assurance.
-Reducing assurance engagement risk to zero is very rarely attainable or cost beneficial as a result of factors such as the following: - The use of selective testing. - The inherent limitations of internal control. - The fact that much of the evidence available to the practitioner is persuasive rather than conclusive. - The use of judgment in gathering and evaluating evidence and forming conclusions based on that evidence. - In some cases, the characteristics of the subject matter when evaluated or measured against the identified criteria. - 53.
+- In some cases, the characteristics of the subject matter when evaluated or measured against the identified criteria. - 53.
 Both reasonable assurance and limited assurance engagements require the application of assurance skills and techniques and the gathering of sufficient appropriate evidence as part of an iterative, systematic engagement process that includes obtaining an understanding of the subject matter and other engagement circumstances.
-The nature, timing and extent of procedures for gathering sufficient appropriate evidence in a limited assurance engagement are, however, deliberately limited relative to a reasonable assurance engagement.
+The nature, timing and extent of procedures for gathering sufficient appropriate evidence in a limited assurance engagement are, however. deliberately limited relative to a reasonable assurance engagement.
 For some subject matters, there may be specific pronouncements to provide guidance on procedures for gathering sufficient appropriate evidence for a limited assurance engagement.
-For example, ISRE 2400, "Engagements to Review Financial Statements" establishes that sufficient appropriate evidence for reviews of financial statements is obtained primarily through analytical procedures and inquiries.
+For example, PSA 910, "Engagements to Review Financial Statements"11 establishes that sufficient appropriate evidence for reviews of financial statements is obtained primarily through analytical procedures and inquiries.
 In the absence of a relevant pronouncement, the procedures for gathering sufficient appropriate evidence will vary with the circumstances of the engagement, in particular, the subject matter, and the needs of the intended users and the engaging party, including relevant time and cost constraints.
 For both reasonable assurance and limited assurance engagements, if the practitioner becomes aware of a matter that leads the practitioner to question whether a material modification should be made to the subject matter information, the practitioner pursues the matter by performing other procedures sufficient to enable the practitioner to report.